Size chart for rossignol skate ski boots. Rossignol ski boots

 Letter C – Classic (classic move).

 • C1– design for cold conditions.
-Low profile for secure grip with hard waxes.
+Low profile for a confident grip with firm ointments.
 Universal base K7000.
 Works well on tight trails.
-Recommended for beginner classists, because. provide better grip in climbs.
+Recommended for beginner classicists, because... provide better grip on climbs.

-• C2– universal design with a block of average height.
+• C2– universal design with a medium-height block.
 Universal base K7000.
 Suitable for solid and liquid ointments.
-Recommended for skiers with experience. on solid ointments, you need to master the technique in order to press the block well.
+Recommended for experienced skiers, because... on hard ointments you need to master the technique in order to press the block well.

-• C2 R-Grip- the same universal design for difficult conditions at t 0.
+• C2 R-Grip– the same universal design for difficult conditions at t 0.
 Base K7000 G-Grip base.
-Refers to the class.
+Belongs to the class.
 Works great when t fluctuates around 0 (-2+2).
-Popular skis on .
+Popular skis on.

-• C3 White Base– design for wet, muddy and artificial snow.
+• C3 White Base– design for wet, dirty and artificial snow.
 Has a high profile for the use of liquid holding ointments.
 White base plastic R9001 Wet.

-Classic skis C1 and C2 are better to choose 5 kg less than indicated on the sticker at the end of the barcode.
-Especially amateur skiers.
+It is better to select classic skis C1 and C2 5 kg less than indicated on the sticker at the end of the barcode.
+Especially for amateur skiers.

 Rossignol bases

 • K9000 cold– a new “cold” base of the highest level.
-It is put only on X-Ium Skating Premium S1.
+Can only be installed on X-Ium Skating Premium S1.

 • K9001 wet 2.0– skating “warm” base of the World Cup level.
 Installed on X-Ium Skating Premium S3.

-• K7000 Universal- universal base.
-It is put on the X-ium WCS S2, C1 and C2, Delta and Zymax series (in the version with IFP), skis of the R-Skin, X-ium junior series.
+• K7000 Universal– universal base.
+Suitable for X-ium WCS S2, C1 and C2, Delta and Zymax series (version with IFP), R-Skin, X-ium junior series skis.

 • K5000– base for Delta junior and Zymax junior.
 Skis for walking.

-• K3000- base for recreational and tourist skiing.
+• K3000– a base for recreational and touring skis.

 Rossignol structures